-If your application is shortlisted, you'll be invited to attend an interview.
-You'll be assessed on both academic merit (desirable minimum selection rank of 98.00; Mathematics Extension 2 (Band E4)) and an assessment of your ability to benefit from the available industry placements (communication, leadership and teamwork).
-If you're expecting an ATAR of 97.00 or above, you're strongly encouraged to apply.
+If your application is shortlisted, you’ll be invited to attend an interview.
+You’ll be assessed on both academic merit – HSC applicants: desirable minimum selection rank of 98.00, Mathematics Extension 2 (Band E4); International Baccalaureate (IB) applicants: grades 6 o 7 in Further Mathematics (HL) or Mathematics: Analysis and Approaches HL – and an assessment of your ability to benefit from the available industry placements (communication, leadership and teamwork).
+If you’re expecting an ATAR of 95.00 or above, you’re strongly encouraged to apply.

 View all details of this degree on the Macquarie University website.

 Use all ATAR profile data as a guide only; it provides a broad overview of the ATARs and selection ranks of previous Year 12 students admitted into that course.
 ATARs and selection ranks required for entry in 2023 may be different.
 If you are unsure about including a course among your preferences, contact the relevant institution.